 - information, guidance and advice form a range of graduate employers and alumni

 Mathematical Economics and Econometrics

-This module provides an introduction to the mathematical methods required for economic modelling, focusing on linear algebra, optimisation and their role in formulating and solving economic problems.
+The first half of the module provides an introduction to the mathematical methods required for economic modelling, focusing on linear algebra, optimization and their role in formulating and solving economic problems.

 - Lagrange multipliers